How To Take Better Travel Photos: People and Portraits

 This is the second in my series of write-ups on “How To Take Better Travel Photos”.
 In this series, I’ll explain my philosophy and etiquette for how to take better shots of people you encounter on your travels, whether they are locals in their natural environment or just interesting looking people.
+If you need a refresher on the basics, start with Exposure.

 This Is Not A Zoo